sap-tutorials/sap-build-apps/tutorials/codejam-events-process-4-publish-and-subscribe-events/codejam-events-process-4-publish-and-subscribe-events.md

 1. Click **Connect** in the **Subscriber** section to log in.
 It will the credentials from the publisher side.

-2. Enter the following in the topic field but replace `[SAPCommunityUsername]` with your SAP Community username.
+2. Enter the following in the topic field but replace `[SAPCommunityDisplayName]` with your SAP Community display name.

     ```JSON
-    default/sap.s4/S4D/ce/cust/ext/codejam/ZBUSINESSPARTNER/Created/v1/[SAPCommunityUsername]
+    default/sap.s4/S4D/ce/cust/ext/codejam/ZBUSINESSPARTNER/Created/v1/[SAPCommunityDisplayName]
     ```

 3. Click **Subscribe**.